jhonney13/pediatric-risk-predictor/README.md

   - FFT plots help identify dominant HRV frequencies (e.g., respiratory sinus arrhythmia).
 - **Adaptability:**
   - The pipeline can be adapted to real patient data for clinical or research use.

-## Healthcare Application
-This project is tailored for junior data scientists or clinicians interested in applying time-series analysis to pediatric heart rate data.
-The approach can help flag abnormal patterns for further investigation, supporting better post-surgical care.

 ---